openvinotoolkit/datumaro/CONTRIBUTING.md

 For better integration with CI and requirements tracking, we use special annotations for tests.

-A test needs to marked with a requirement it is related to.
-To mark a test, use:
+A test needs to linked with a requirement it is related to.
+To link a test, use:

 ```python